In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 Unlike workplace bullying, harassment on the basis of one of those categories is against California employment law.

 Example: Ahmed is the only Muslim and immigrant employee at an auto repair shop.
-Several of his colleagues regularly make rude, disparaging comments to his face in front of others about his appearance and not being American and ability to do his job.
+Several of his colleagues regularly make rude, disparaging comments to his face in front of others about his appearance and not being American and his ability to do his job.
 He is also excluded from his colleagues’ social activities.
 On several occasions the harassers have used ethnic slurs in person and on social media.

 The workplace bullying Ahmed is experiencing may actually be hostile work environment harassment on the basis of his religion and nationality.